-You can study part-time during the day or evening over two years, to fit the course in around your current life and work.
-You can even choose which college you’d like to study at.
+You can study part-time during the day or evening over 18 months, to fit the course in around your current life and work.

 You’ll explore the basics of marketing, economics and finance, as well more specialist areas like business law and management reporting.

 You will learn how to communicate well and manage people, as well as investigate organisations and behaviours.
-You’ll also learn to manage your own professional development and choose where you study – either Birmingham Metropolitan College or South and City College Birmingham both of which have excellent facilities.
+You’ll also learn to manage your own professional development and study at the Digbeth campus of South and City College.

 You can go on to study with us at degree level or use our dedicated student support services at the university to help you move forward in your career.
 Students who have chosen to continue with the Business and Management degree have gone on to work in graduate roles at BMW, HSBC and the NHS.